CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 ```

-Results from Parallel Cluster Started with the EBS Volume software with data imported from S3 Bucket
+Results from Parallel Cluster Started with the software with data imported from S3 Bucket to Lustre

 Output: